- Algebra and Curves :

 Learning general sequence relationships, rather than just specifics is useful for STEP.

-Getting familiar with the ‘Fibonacci’ Series is useful here.
+Getting familiar with the ‘Fibonacci‘ Sequence is useful here.

-This topic links to the Maclaurian and Taylor series, and to the ideas of limit and convergence.
+This topic links to the Maclaurian and Taylor series, as well as the ideas of limit and convergence.

 - Probability and Counting :